Abu Dhabi's Mubadala buys 2.6% of Russia's En+ group

-MOSCOW, June 23 (Reuters) - Abu Dhabi state investor Mubadala has bought a 2.6% stake in Russia's En+ Group , which owns 56.9% in aluminium producer Rusal , Mubadala and En+ said on Wednesday.
+MOSCOW (Reuters) -Abu Dhabi state investor Mubadala has bought a 2.6% stake in Russia’s En+ Group, which owns 56.9% in aluminium producer Rusal, Mubadala and En+ said on Wednesday.

 Mubadala bought the stake from Polina Yumasheva, En+ said, the former wife of U.S.-sanctioned Russian businessman Oleg Deripaska.